spacebeam/research/web/torchup.org/content/updates/torch-up.md

 title: Torch Up | Brood War AI Tournament
 date: 2020-01-15
-description: We are excited to announce the first Torch Up: FOSDEM'20 Brood War AI Tournament.
-See you in Brussels!
+description: We are excited to announce the first Torch Up: Brood War AI Tournament.

 Torch Up: Brood War AI Tournament is currently organized by the Spacebeam community as annual FOSDEM side event (end of Jannuary/beginning of February).